aws/aws-sdk-go-v2/README.md

 go get github.com/aws/aws-sdk-go-v2
 ```

-Without Go Modules, or in a GOPATH with Go 1.11 or 1.12 use the `/...` suffix on the `go get` to retrieve all of the SDK's depdnencies.
+Without Go Modules, or in a GOPATH with Go 1.11 or 1.12 use the `/...` suffix on the `go get` to retrieve all of the SDK's dependencies.

 ```sh
 go get github.com/aws/aws-sdk-go-v2/...